-The following archives contain the input files for the Pre-Specified Event, and Ad-Hoc Event portions of the MED16 evaluation respectively.
+The following archives contain the input files for both the Pre-Specified and Ad-Hoc Event portions of the MED17 evaluation.

 There are two relevant archives for the dry run evaluation:

-In addition to the data files, F4DE-3.3.0 contains a scoring primer for MED '16 in the file DEVA/doc/TRECVid-MED16-ScoringPrimer.html that demonstrates how to score a system and prepare a submission file.
+In addition to the data files, F4DE-3.5.0 contains a scoring primer for MED '17 in the file DEVA/doc/TRECVid-MED17-ScoringPrimer.html that demonstrates how to score a system and prepare a submission file.

 Evaluation scripts to support the MED evaluation are within the NIST Framework for Detection Evaluations (F4DE) Toolkit, a link to the latest release can be found on the NIST MIG tools page.

-MED16 requires a F4DE version of 3.3.0 or later.
+MED17 requires a F4DE version of 3.5.0 or later.
 The list of F4DE releases can be found on the F4DE GitHub page here.